Grow These 9 Vegetables In Hanging Pots

 3. Slow-release fertilizer.
 Add a handful of slow-release fertilizer to the potting mix before you place your plants in the pot.
 This will feed your plants as they get established.
 But remember, this won’t last forever so you’ll have to top it up during the growing season.

-4. A strong support to hang your basket or pot from.
+4. A strong support to hang your basket or pot.
 You can get all sorts of decorative hangers or hooks that you can attach to solid beams or even a wall.

 5. Seeds or seedlings.
 Lastly, you’ll need either seeds or seedlings to plant in the pot.
 Either is fine but remember that seeds will take a little longer to reach maturity,

-Now let’s look at some vegetables that do really well in hanging pots.
+Now let’s look at some of the best vegetables to grow in hanging pots.

 1. Cherry Tomatoes

 Imagine seeing a basket brimming with tiny tomatoes that cascade over the sides of the basket.
-Cherry tomatoes are ideal for growing in hanging pots as they don’t need as much support as regular larger varieties.
+Cherry tomatoes are ideal for growing in hanging pots as they don’t need as much support as regular larger tomato plants.

-Because tomatoes are greedy for both water and fertilizes, stick to one plant per pot.
-You can however, pop a basil plant in the top as well.
+Because tomatoes are greedy for both water and fertilizer, stick to one plant per pot.
+You can, however, pop a basil plant in the top as well.
 Or, maybe a couple of marigolds.
-Remember that vegetable gardens can be pleasing to the eye as well.
+Remember that vegetable gardens can have visual appeal as well.

 So, use a little creativity to make your hanging planters look as attractive as possible.
 Also, tomatoes in hanging pots really benefit from some liquid fertilizer once a week to keep them producing prolifically.